drcarmichael/datasciencecoursera/PA1_template.md

 So as we look a the median, and take a daily persective, if we remove the NA's and leave the 0's the median is 0, and is we remove the 0's we get a median of 56.
 This is because, on a daily basis there are lots of 0's and NA's in the data (on the average 80.1886792 out of 288 elements on a daily basis.
 So for now we will take the median as 10765 for non zero convience.

-The histogram, which reflects the frequency of values in our activity set, shown below, refects counts surrounding the mean to be the highest in the graph..
+The histogram, which reflects the frequency of values in our activity set, shown below, reflects counts surrounding the mean to be the highest in the graph..